Pat Kirk Angus

 Grass-fed during the warm months and non-GMO hay and silage in the winter

 Antibiotic-free (with exception of sickness as needed for quality of life)

 2021 Calves are Here!

 The Pat Kirk Angus farm will have 2021 black Angus calves for sale soon.
-Calves were born through May.
+Calves were born through May with a majority of the calves being replacement-quality heifers.
 If you live in Iowa, this year's calves would make excellent Angus replacement heifers for the growth of your own cattle operation.
-They are genetically stacked for success - see the benefits of the herd above.
+They are genetically stacked for success and can receive the Calfhood vaccination.

 Grow your herd profit in another way with our naturally raised black Angus steers.
-Each calf raised on the Pat Kirk Angus farm is fed exclusively non-GMO fodder including silage, hay, and green grass during the growing season.
-They drink from a mineral-rich underground aquifer, receive no added growth hormones, chemicals, or antibiotics (except as is needed when sickness makes quality of life for the calves more important).
+All of the back Angus calves raised on the Pat Kirk Angus farm are fed exclusively non-GMO fodder including silage, hay, and green grass during the growing season.
+They drink from a mineral-rich underground aquifer, receive no added growth hormones, chemicals, or antibiotics.
+(Antibiotics used as needed with sickness for quality of life.)